emilia-miki/quantum-ds/3/README.md

 # Task 3

 This is my solution to the 3rd task.
-It contains the Jupyter Notebook 'main.ipynb'.
+It contains the Jupyter Notebook 'analysis.ipynb'.
 In it you can find my analysis of the dataset, creation, training and exporting of a suitable model for the task at hand.

 The code for training and exporting the model is duplicated in the 'train.py' file, which can be used as a script for training a model on CSV data.
 It can take a command-line argument with the name of the csv file with data, or if the argument isn't provided it will ask for the filename in a cli prompt.